run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/fdm/fdm.md

 --------------

-Fast Deployment Methodology (FDM) is a methodology created by CITSmart Corporation, developed to provide the deployment of CITSmart products quickly, tailored to customer needs and according tothe standards required in the market, that is, high value delivery for simplicity.
+Fast Deployment Methodology (FDM) is a methodology created by CITSmart Corporation, developed to provide the deployment of CITSmart products quickly, tailored to customer's needs and according to the standards required in the market, that is, high value delivery for simplicity.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/KOobnLXaTMo" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>